Lathikareddy/Software-Engineering/README.md

 - Over time, many people started to give stars and fork this repository, especially Brazilians who are starting their studies in the area.
 - This repository also motivated me to create [my personal website](https://alexgalhardo.com) at the end of 2023, to do something more organized and to reach more people, mainly to improve my English studies as well, in addition to serving as a portfolio and sharing side projects that I have been doing in my free time for educational purposes.
 - In July 2024, I did a major refactoring of this repository with more information, content and better organization of the files.
-- I would have liked to have a reference like this with hundreds of other useful study references when I started studying programming and technology back in 2016.
+- I wish I had a reference like this with hundreds of other useful study references when I started studying programming and technology back in 2016.
 - I really enjoy sharing knowledge and making these study notes, whether for personal or professional purposes, I hope they are useful for you too.